Biden calls Canada's Trudeau, Mexico's López Obrador

-WASHINGTON — President Joe Biden made his first calls to foreign leaders as America's commander in chief on Friday, dialing up Canadian Prime Minister Justin Trudeau and Mexican President Andrés Manuel López Obrador at a strained moment for the U.S. relationship with its North American neighbors.
+WASHINGTON — President Joe Biden's first calls to foreign leaders went to Canadian Prime Minister Justin Trudeau and Mexican President Andrés Manuel López Obrador at a strained moment for the U.S. relationship with its North American neighbors.

-Biden's call to Trudeau came after the Canadian prime minister this week publicly expressed disappointment over Biden's decision — one of his first acts as president — to issue an executive order halting construction of the Keystone XL oil pipeline.
-The long disputed project was projected to carry some 800,000 barrels of oil a day from the tar sands of Alberta to the Texas Gulf Coast, passing through Montana, South Dakota, Nebraska, Kansas and Oklahoma.
+Biden's call to Trudeau on Friday came after the Canadian prime minister this week publicly expressed disappointment over Biden's decision to issue an executive order halting construction of the Keystone XL oil pipeline.
+The long-disputed project was projected to carry some 800,000 barrels of oil a day from the tar sands of Alberta to the Texas Gulf Coast, passing through Montana, South Dakota, Nebraska, Kansas and Oklahoma.

-In their private conversation, Biden told Trudeau that by issuing the order he was following through on a campaign pledge to stop construction of the pipeline, a senior Canadian government official told The Associated Press.
-The official spoke on the condition of anonymity to discuss the private conversation between the nations' leaders.
+Biden told Trudeau that by issuing the order he was following through on a campaign pledge to stop construction of the pipeline, a senior Canadian government official told The Associated Press.
+The official spoke on the condition of anonymity to discuss the private conversation.

-The White House said in a statement that Biden, during the conversation, acknowledged Trudeau's disappointment with his Keystone decision.
+The White House said in a statement that Biden acknowledged Trudeau's disappointment with his Keystone decision.

 Biden also spoke with López Obrador on Friday, days after the Mexican president accused the U.S. Drug Enforcement Administration of fabricating drug trafficking charges against the country's former defense secretary.